Ken Griffey Jr.: 2005–2006

 Starting May 1, the 2005 season saw the resurgence of a healthy Griffey.
 His 35 home runs were his highest since his first year with the Reds as Griffey slowly moved up the career home run list.
 He ended the season tied with Mickey Mantle, after having passed Jimmie Foxx, Ted Williams, Willie McCovey, Ernie Banks, Eddie Mathews, Mel Ott, and Eddie Murray.

 Early in September, he strained a tendon in his left foot (an injury unrelated to his past hamstring and calf problems), and was listed as day-to-day for several weeks.
 On September 22, with the Reds out of playoff contention, Griffey decided to sit out for the rest of the season so he could immediately have arthroscopic surgery on his left knee and a separate operation to repair scars from his 2004 hamstring operation.
 Still, his 128 games in 2005 were the most he had played since 2000.
 Griffey's resurgence was recognized when he was named National League Comeback Player of the Year.
 He played in the World Baseball Classic for the American team that off-season with his father as a coach.
 Griffey batted .524, but the USA failed to reach the semifinals.

+At the start of the 2006 season, Griffey changed his number from 30 to 3 to honor his three children.
 During the second game of the 2006 regular season, Griffey hit home run #537, surpassing Mickey Mantle for 12th on the all-time list.
 He returned on May 11 from a knee injury suffered April 12, and hit a walk-off three-run home run in the bottom of the 11th inning against the Washington Nationals.
 On June 5, Griffey tied Fred McGriff's record by hitting a home run in his 43rd different ballpark, at the St. Louis Cardinals' Busch Stadium.
 On June 19, Griffey hit career home run #548 against the Mets, tying him with Mike Schmidt, and then six days later passed Schmidt with #549 against the Cleveland Indians.
 On June 27, he hit his 550th career home run against the Kansas City Royals.
 On September 25, 2006, Griffey hit his 27th home run of the season against Chicago Cubs relief pitcher Scott Eyre to tie Reggie Jackson for tenth on the all-time home run list.

 Griffey's injuries continued in the 2006 off-season.
 While on holiday in the Bahamas with his family, he broke his wrist.
 Griffey said his hand felt fine and he expected to be ready to go for 2007 spring training.